dofonik/Project3Group7/README.md

 Before running the MergedDash.py script, ensure that you have all required packages installed with this command run in your command-line interface:

-    pip install pandas plotly dash dash-bootstrap-components dash-bootstrap-templates
+    pip install pandas plotly dash dash-bootstrap-components dash-bootstrap-templates pip install dash-bootstrap-components
+    pip install dash-bootstrap-templates

 Once these packages are installed, the mainscript which named "MergedDash.py" can be run with the command 'python MergedDash.py'

-This will launch the Dash application and your terminal will respond with "Dash is running on http://xx/". xx is the address and port number of the Dash application.
+This will launch the Dash application and your terminal will respond with "Dash is running on (http://127.0.0.1:8050/) is the address and port number of the Dash application.

 The visualisation can be run using Google Chrome, pasting the URL into the browser.